inaryang/portfolio-risk-analysis/README.md

 # Portfolio Optimization and Efficient Frontier Analysis

-This project analyzes portfolio construction using historical market data from Yahoo Finance.
+This project investigates portfolio construction using historical equity data from Yahoo Finance.
-It evaluates multiple asset allocations and simulates 10,000 random portfolios to study the tradeoff between return and risk.
+It evaluates multiple asset allocations and simulates 10,000 random portfolios to study the tradeoff between expected return and volatility.
 The goal is to identify optimal portfolios using the Sharpe ratio and visualize the efficient frontier.

 ---

-## Assets Analyzed
+## Assets

-- AAPL
+- AAPL (Apple Inc.)
-- MSFT
+- MSFT (Microsoft Corp.)
-- SPY
+- SPY (S&P 500 ETF)

 ---